tibs/markup-history/markup-history-short.rst

      _underlined_, **strong** or 'inline' - yes, that's using single quotes [1].

      o This is a list item as well.
-List items must be separated by a blank line from other entities.

      This is a sub-heading